NatLibFi/Annif-client/README.md

 The client library comes with examples demonstrating its usage.
 You can invoke the example simply by running the [annif_client.py](annif-client.py) script.

+In your own code, you can import the AnnifClient class like this:

+    from annif_client import AnnifClient

 ## Example invocation

 Here is the output from a typical session: